Is there a relationship between AGN and star formation in IR-bright AGNs?: SUMMARY

 \section{SUMMARY}

-We have constructed a sample of 323 IR-bright AGNs with \lx $> 10^{42} \ergs$ at 0.2 $< z <$ 2.5 in the $\sim$ 11\, deg$^2$ XMM-LSS field.
-All targets are detected in both hard X-ray and FIR with redshift measurements.
-The majority of the sample (65\%) are type 1 objects, and 86\% of the sample have dust mass greater than $10^8\,\msun$.
-This IR-bright AGN sample is thus dominated by dusty, type 1 AGNs.
-For comparison we also construct an extended sample of 558 X-ray AGNs with 1-3$\sigma$ IR detections, formally undetected, and a supplementary sample of 33 $z<0.2$ or $z > 2.5$ IR-bright AGNs.
+We have constructed a sample of 323 IR-bright AGNs with \lx\, $> 10^{42} \ergs$ at 0.2 $< z <$ 2.5 in the $\sim$ 11\, deg$^2$ XMM-LSS field (the main sample).
+All targets are detected in both hard X-ray and FIR with either spectroscopic or photometric redshift measurements.
+The majority of the sample (65\%) are type 1 objects, and 86\% have dust mass greater than $10^8\,\msun$.
+This IR-bright AGN sample is thus dominated by type 1 AGNs with significant dust and star formation in the AGN-host system.
+For comparison, and to expand the luminosity parameter space, we also construct an expanded sample of 558, X-ray AGNs with 1-3$\sigma$ IR detections, formally undetected; and a supplementary sample of 33, $z<0.2$ or $z > 2.5$ IR-bright AGNs.
 Our main results are summarized as follows: